-The new iPad Mini was launched at the same time as the basic model.
+The new iPad Mini was launched at the same time as the basic 9th generation model.
 In comparison, however, our iPad test shows that the small model has undergone a complete redesign and now comes with a much more modern look.

 The biggest feature of the Mini, as the name suggests, is its compact size.
 Unlike the other Apple tablets, the iPad Mini’s display is only 8.3 inches.
 Thanks to its dimensions of 195.4 x 134.8 x 6.3 millimeters (height x width x depth), the tablet can also be used comfortably in smaller hands.
 Accordingly, the weight of less than 300 grams is also significantly lower.

 Compared to the cheaper basic iPad, the Mini is also technically ahead in many areas.
 The built-in Liquid Retina display with IPS technology has an impressive resolution of 2,226 x 1,488 pixels and naturally also supports True Tone.
 Just like the basic model, the refresh rate is 60 Hz.